 I am smart, I use automated backup plugins for my website – Are you saying this to yourself?

-It won’t bite if you know the method of how to make a complete backup of your WordPress site from cPanel.
+It won’t bite if you know the method of how to make a complete backup your entire WordPress site from cPanel.
 Knowing various methods for backup is strongly recommended by the experts.
 In order to do that, you will need multiple backup systems.

 Because, if any of the backup methods fail, you will still have secondary backup plans.
 And more importantly, creating frequent backups for your WordPress site is something that professionals usually maintain.